Standard and Principles

 Training and Education—To improve the practice of sustainable forestry through training and education programs.

-Public Involvement—To broaden the practice of sustainable forestry on public lands through community involvement.
+Community Involvement and Social Responsibility—To broaden the practice of sustainable forestry on public lands through community involvement.

 Transparency—To broaden the understanding of forest certification to the SFI 2010-2014 Standard by documenting certification audits and making the findings publicly available.